linty-org/readline.nvim/README.md

 ## Installation

 Using [vim-plug](https://github.com/junegunn/vim-plug), do `Plug 'linty-org/readline.nvim`, or use your favorite Neovim plugin manager.
+Requires at least Neovim 0.7.

 ## Quick start